Edinburgh-Genome-Foundry/Flametree/README.rst

    :target: https://travis-ci.org/Edinburgh-Genome-Foundry/Flametree
    :alt: Travis CI build status

-Flametree is a Python to read and files in different file systems such as folders, zip archives, or in-memory ("virtual") archives.
+Flametree is a Python library to read and files in different file systems such as folders, zip archives, or in-memory ("virtual") archives.

 In the following example, we print the content of file ``my_folder/texts/text1.txt``,